Hypothyroidism

 SPECIALIST.
 THYROID DISEASE AREA

-The establishment is usually slow and progressive.
-The symptoms are related to a decrease in the functional activity of all the systems of the organism.
+The onset is usually slow and progressive and symptoms are related to a decrease in the functional activity of all body systems.

-In extreme situations it can evolve into heart failure, generalized swelling (myxedema), respiratory failure and lead to myxedema coma with loss of consciousness leading to high mortality.
+Occasionally, it can even lead to myxedema coma with loss of consciousness leading to a high degree of mortality.

 Do you have any of these symptoms?